Secure File Sharing

 Personal storage accounts lack the security and compliance requirements that are necessary when sharing confidential information in highly-regulated industries.
 Since these are often non-corporate accounts, they are often not regulated by your workplace and do not have audit trails.

-Industries That Need Secure File Sharing
+Industries That Need Secure File Transfer

 Any organization that sends or receives confidential information is in need of a secure way to share files.
 Some of the most highly-regulated industries include: